White houses with tile roofs, Cusco, Peru

 The ‘Alternative’ Rainbow Mountain was definitely an attraction that didn’t disappoint!

-Jacks: There will most likely be a line out the door, indicating that you have made it to one of Cusco’s most talked-about restaurants.
-A welcoming environment serves up some of homes tastiest comforts, huevos rancheros, incredible breakfasts, and hummus and eggplant sandwiches.
-Backpacker’s you’re in luck!
+Jack’s Café: There will most likely be a line out the door, indicating that you have made it to one of Cusco’s most talked-about restaurants.
+A welcoming environment serves up some tasty comforts including huevos rancheros, incredible breakfasts, and hummus and eggplant sandwiches.
+Backpackers, you’re in luck!

-KM O: Located in the artsy neighbourhood of San Blas this bar/restaurant is a great place to kick off a night out.
-Serving up heaping plates of flavourful Thai curries and wicked mojitos.
+KM O: Located in the artsy neighbourhood of San Blas, this bar/restaurant is a great place to kick off a night out.
+It serves up heaping plates of flavourful Thai curries and wicked mojitos!
 Most weekend nights the venue offers live music downstairs, while the second floor remains a place perfect for cosy conversations.

-Los Perros: This couch bar is a long time favorite in the city.
-Owned by Australians the menu includes a range of dishes which all promise a mighty punch of flavor.
-We can’t get enough of the wanton appetizer which comes with three decadent dipping sauces.
+Los Perros: This couch bar is a long-time favourite in the city.
+Owned by Australians, the menu includes a range of dishes which all promise a mighty punch of flavour.
+We can’t get enough of the wonton appetizer which comes with three decadent dipping sauces.
 Feeling ravenous?
 They also serve one of the most massive burgers we’ve ever seen!

-El Encuentro: Located right around the corner from Los Perros this vegetarian hole in the wall offers a killer buffet.
-For just 6 soles you get a main course, soup, and an unlimited salad bar.
-This place is for more than just the veggie lovers out there.
+El Encuentro: Located right around the corner from Los Perros this vegetarian hole-in-the-wall offers a killer buffet.
+For less than 10 soles you get a main course, soup, and access to the unlimited salad bar.
+This place is for more than just the veggie lovers out there!

-You can fly straight into Cusco from Lima, a short one hour flight will deposit you straight into the city.
-Buses are also available, though the journeys are long and the mountains make for pretty hairy traveling conditions.
+You can fly straight into Cusco from Lima, a short one-hour flight will deposit you straight into the city.
+Buses are also available, though the journeys are long and the mountains make for pretty hairy travelling conditions.
 The journey takes 22 hours from Lima and about 15 from Nasca.
+We recommend jumping on an overnight bus with Cruz del Sur.
+You can book using Busbud in advance.

 1 thought on “Cusco, Peru – Travel Guide”